 8. Mars is the second smallest planet in the solar system.
 It was named after the Roman god of war.
 Mars is also often described as the “Red Planet” due to its reddish appearance.

-Olympus Mons on Mars is the tallest mountain on the planet with a height of approx. 22 Kilometers.
+9. Olympus Mons on Mars is the tallest mountain on the planet with a height of approx. 22 Kilometres.
 Olympus Mons is 2.4 times taller than Earth’s highest Mount Everest.
 It was discovered in 1971.
 Mars has two moons, Phobos and Deimos, which are small and irregularly shaped.

-9. Jupiter is the largest planet in the solar system.
+10. Jupiter is the largest planet in the solar system.
 It is a giant planet with mass one-thousandth of the Sun.
-It has been named after Roman God Jupiter.
-It is the third-brightest object in the night sky after the Moon and Venus.
+Named after Roman God Jupiter, It is the third-brightest object in the night sky after the Moon and Venus.
 Scientists now think Jupiter has 69 moons out of which 53 has been named.
 One of the largest moons, Ganymede exceeds even the planet Mercury in diameter.
 Also, Ganymede is the largest moon in the solar system.
 The latest probe to visit Jupiter was Juno, which entered into orbit around Jupiter on July 4, 2016.

-12. Neptune is farthest known planet from the Sun in the Solar System.
+13. Neptune is farthest known planet from the Sun in the Solar System.
 Neptune is 17 times the mass of Earth and densest giant planet.
-Due to its blue color, It is named after the Roman god of the sea.
+Due to its blue colour, It is named after the Roman god of the sea.
 Neptune orbits the Sun once every 164.8 years.

-14. The Sun contains approx 99.86 percent of the Solar System’s total mass.
+15. The Sun contains approx 99.86% of the Solar System’s total mass.
 Jupiter and Saturn contribute most to the rest of the mass.
 The small inner planets make up a very small percentage of the Solar System’s mass.

 Do you know any other solar system facts?
 Please let us know in the comments section.
 If you liked the story don’t forget to share with your friends.